Our Verdict

 Versatility and Style

-While the subtle drape of this jacket can feel elegant when it's unzipped, we're not convinced that we look it.
-This parka is not as put-together as some of the others we tested.
-It's so long that it can look a little like it's eating you.
-Our testers are all 5'6" or shorter.
-Taller folks may not struggle as much with this aspect of the look.
+While the subtle drape of this jacket can feel elegant when it's unzipped, I'm not convinced that I actually look elegant while wearing it.
+This parka is not as put-together as some of the others I've tested.
+It's so long that it can look a bit like it's eating you.
+I am just 5'6", though.
+The proportions may feel better for taller folks.

-When the jacket is all zipped up, it's hard to argue for any hint of style.
+When the jacket is all zipped up, it's hard to argue that it looks stylish.
 It hangs straight up and down with no definition at the waist.
-It's a piece that seems to put function before form.
+All told, it seems to put function before form.

-That said, our lead tester couldn't care less that it's not particularly flattering.
-The length, comfort, and lightweight feel give her a little swagger, like a fashionable somebody who doesn't care what you think of her outfit.
+That said, I couldn't care less that it's not particularly flattering.
+The length, comfort, and lightweight feel give me plenty of swagger.
+I'll take unfashionable over freezing any day.

-That said, we would love to see some buttons or snaps added to this jacket.
-Not only would they add a flap of warmth to protect the zipper, but they also make it much easier to pull the coat on to step outside in milder weather.
+That said, I would love to see a storm flap with some buttons or snaps added to the Coze.
+Not only would it protect the zipper, but it would also make it much easier to pull the coat on with a quick snap or two for milder weather.
 You can use the double zipper to get the same effect, but it takes longer.

 Construction Quality

 This jacket appears to be well-made with solid zippers, which is good since there are six in total, counting the pockets.
 The only other moving parts are the toggles that tighten the hood's baffle — thin nylon strings tucked into the corners of the collar.
-Pulling them to batten down the hood is a cinch.
-Searching around for the buttons hidden under the hood's fabric to release them is not.
+Pulling them to batten down the hood is a literal cinch.
+Searching for the buttons to release them is not, since they're hidden under the hood's fabric.

 Should You Buy the Outdoor Research Coze Down Parka?